 Some of the poems on this list, ‘The ABC’ and ‘The Race to Get to Sleep’ among them, were written with a young audience in mind.
 While others, such as ‘Mother to Son,’ were penned with the intention of depicting the warmth, strength, and unbreakable bonds of family relationships.
-No matter their time period or intended audience, all these pieces speak on themes of love, togetherness, and the power of familial relationships.

 Best Family Friendly Poems